 Dr. Lonnie Liston Smith (with sax great Chris Potter), Seal, Herbie Hancock, Preservation Hall Jazz Band, Chris Botti, Al Di Meola, Renee Lee Octet, Dominique Fils-Aime, Jethro Tull, Bela Fleck, Boz Scaggs, Terence Blanchard, Leslie Odom, were just some of the 150 jazz illuminaries jamming in venues that ranged from concert halls to intimate clubs.

 The outdoor venue was a centralized location a few blocks from downtown Montreal which could be reached easily by walking, Metro, cab, bike or bus.
-Many of the outdoor concerts boasted large stages with seating either in the adjacent area or nearby cafés that had been erected for the event.
+Many of the outdoor concerts boasted large stages with seating either in the adjacent area or nearby cafés that had been built for the event.

-Food was available from established Montreal eateries, vendors, and specially built Bistros.
+Food was available from established Montreal eateries, vendors, and Bistros.
 Every palate could be satiated by the sights, smells and taste of food choices from around the globe… from Fettucini with pesto to bison burgers to homemade frites with fresh guacamole and salsa.

 Wine/beer/liquor vendors were plentiful and served generous pours and refills.
 Additionally, the main Outdoor venue was staffed with friendly folk ready to answer any question a non French speaker might have.. where is the charging station for my dead cell phone ….
 I have a map but where did you say Club Jazz Casino was?